Berner Middle School: Campus

-The former high school's athletic facilities, including a track, football field, and tennis courts, have mostly fallen into disrepair.
-In summer of 2016, the Massapequa Board of Education elected to renovate the athletic facilities at Berner due to the disrepair of the facilities over the years.
-The north soccer field is still often used by the Long Island Junior Soccer League for the Massapequa Soccer Club's travel teams, but the south soccer field is often torn up due to constant use by middle school students during the soccer and football seasons.
-It is also used heavily for adult leagues and unsanctioned soccer games during the weekends.

-The tennis courts have recently been torn down and they have built a new softball field there instead.
+The former high school's athletic facilities, which included a track, football field, and tennis courts, fell into disrepair.
+In summer 2016, the Massapequa Board of Education elected to renovate the athletic facilities at Berner.
+The north soccer field is often used by the Long Island Junior Soccer League for the Massapequa Soccer Club's travel teams, while the south soccer field is primarily used by middle school students during the soccer and football seasons.
+The tennis courts were torn down and replaced by a softball field.

 Extracurricular activities

 Athletics

-Berner holds one state football record: second place (tie) for most field goals in a single football game, set by Richard Pierce in 1983 with 4 field goals in one game.
+Berner High School holds one state football record: second place (tie) for most field goals in a single football game, set by Richard Pierce in 1983 with 4 field goals in one game.

 Robert "Bob" Reifsnyder, an All-American player at the U.S. Naval Academy and who was inducted into the College Football Hall of Fame in 1997, was the varsity football coach for the Berner Bisons for many years as well as a math teacher at the school.
 Reifsndyer, the 1957 recipient of the Maxwell Award for College Player of the Year, coached at least two of the Baldwin brothers, Alec and Daniel.

-Under Reifsnyder, the football Bisons won the South Shore (Long Island) championship in 1971 and made it to the Nassau County Conference I-II championship game in 1974 (lost to Syosset).
+Under Reifsnyder, the football Bisons won the South Shore (Long Island) championship in 1971 and made it to the Nassau County Conference I-II championship game in 1974, losing to Syosset.
 The Berner football team went undefeated in 1967 and 1968.

-Thomas Cappelluzzo, a cross-country runner, won the New York State (NYSPHSAA) Cross-Country Championships - Class A race - in November 1971, posting the fastest time of three class races held, while also setting a course record.
-He won the Mile run in the inaugural New York State (NYSPHSAA) Indoor Track & Field Championships in March 1972.
+Thomas Cappelluzzo, a cross-country runner, won the NYSPHSAA Cross Country Championships Class A race in November 1971.
+He posted the fastest time of three class races held, while also setting a course record.
+He won the mile run in the inaugural NYSPHSAA Indoor Track & Field Championships in March 1972.

-2009 Enrollment

-As of 2009 Berner Middle School had an enrollment of approximately 1,600+ students.